janjua-code/Ani-Reco/README.md

 # Ani-Reco

-A recommendation site that recommends the user anime based on input.
+A recommendation site that recommends anime based on user input.